 ABOUT THE ARTIST

-Her involvement with the landscape began after college during the sixteen years she lived in Jamaica, West Indies.
+Her involvement with the landscape began after college during the years she lived in Jamaica.
 Intense Caribbean sunlight afforded her an opportunity to develop interplay of light and shadows that became central to her work.
 Themes such as water, objects within the landscape, and views framed by windows dominated her work throughout the 1980's.
 Large areas of colors that reflect a minimal and abstract approach to the subject matter became dominant in her work.

 In Art History, News and Reviews, Petrine Archer wrote in her Art Works - A Gendered View: Diary Pages 1980-90, "When women artists addressed social concerns in their paintings . . . it was allegorised and framed by nature.
 Their anxieties took the form of doorways (Merrilee Drakulich View From the Study 1983), windows . . . that seemed to provide escape routes into interior spaces, far from the cacophony of the outside world."
 That framing edge and genre of escapist imagery is seen time and again in works by Merrilee Drakulich.

-In the early l990's, she left Jamaica and accepted the invitation of Atkins Fine Art where she lived and painted the landscape of the Auvergne in south central France, noted for its vast areas of open spaces, golden sunlight and skies pressing down on the land.
+In the early l990's, she left Jamaica and accepted the invitation of Atkins Fine Art where she lived and painted the landscapes of the Auvergne Region in south-central France, noted for its vast areas of open spaces, golden sunlight and skies pressing down on the land.
 She eventually developed a personal vocabulary through her painting to express the complexities of the landscape.

-In 2001, she had the opportunity to live in Tokyo.
-This experience gave her the inspirations to paint a series of landscapes based on her experiences as viewed throughout Japan.
+After returning to again live and paint in Pennsylvania for some years, in 2001, she had the opportunity to live in Tokyo.
+This gave her new inspirations for a series of landscape paintings to paint a series of landscapes based on her experiences as viewed throughout Japan.

 Still retaining a minimal and abstract approach, there is an almost obsessive fascination with clouds, the sea, the land and objects within the landscape.
-Since coming home to reside and paint again in northeastern United States, the combination of living in Jamaica, France, Japan, and the U.S. has led her to a very personal perspective of expression.
+Since coming home to reside and paint again in northeastern United States, the combination of traveling through much of Europe and living in Jamaica, France, Japan, and the United States has led her to a very personal perspective of expression.

 California State University, Long Beach, CA